-To collect money or sell articles in any public place within the District for the benefit of charitable or other purposes, you must obtain a street collection permit.
+To collect money or sell articles in any street or public place within the District for the benefit of charitable or other purposes, you must obtain a street collection permit.
 The permit is free of charge but is a legal requirement.

 It is an offence for any person to collect money or sell articles without a permit and/or to breach the adopted regulations.

 Applications for street collections must be made by charitable organisations at least ONE month before the proposed date of the collection (and not more than one year in advance).